lichblitz/mern-frontend/README.md

 * Run `npm start` to run the app

 ## App details
-- Created with `npx create-react-app` and improved with `react-app-rewired` dependencie.
+- Created with `npx create-react-app` and improved with `react-app-rewired` dependency.
-- Project arquitecture is an aproach to the Clean Architecture concepts.
+- Project architecture is an aproach to the Clean Architecture concepts.